Youth Tobacco Use in Boulder County

 New products are emerging every day.
 Youth today face an ever-expanding range of items including:

 - Little cigars, generally in packages of less than 20 and available in fruit and candy flavoring.
-These items often sell for less than $1.00.

 - Chewing tobacco, displayed in brightly colored shelving next to candy and other treats.